tannewt/wa-law.org/bill/2023-24/hb/1310/1/README.md

 69. "Violent act" means behavior that resulted in homicide, attempted suicide, injury, or substantial loss or damage to property.

+## Section 28
+(1) At any time during the minor's period of fourteen-day commitment, the professional person in charge may petition the court for an order requiring the minor to undergo an additional one hundred eighty-day period of treatment.
+The evidence in support of the petition shall be presented by the county prosecutor unless the petition is filed by the professional person in charge of a state-operated facility in which case the evidence shall be presented by the attorney general.

+## Section 29
+(1) At any time during the minor's period of fourteen-day commitment, the professional person in charge may petition the court for an order requiring the minor to undergo an additional one hundred eighty-day period of treatment.
+The evidence in support of the petition shall be presented by the county prosecutor unless the petition is filed by the professional person in charge of a state-operated facility in which case the evidence shall be presented by the attorney general.

 ## Section 30
 1. Less restrictive alternative treatment, at a minimum, must include the following services: